 Your laptop’s display, especially with high-resolution, is helpful.
 However, in most cases, having several computer screens is a real blessing.
 Two identical external displays, in addition to your laptop display, sound great, but three are the charm.
 For example, you would need one to share the screen during meetings, one to do the work, and one for written communication (e-mail and instant messaging).
 That gives you more appropriate control on what screen you want to share with your team during meetings.

 I don’t use the laptop display at all.
 Instead, I use three identical external displays.
 It gives me a balanced and symmetrical view of my digital desktop.

 The screen size of 24″ is sufficient for me.
-My screen is flat (not curved), with a thin bezel, like this one.
-The display aspect of 16×10 is better than the 16×9 ratio, as it gives you extra “screen real estate.”
+My screen is flat (not curved), with a thin bezel.
+The display aspect of 16×10 is better than the 16×9 ratio, as it gives you an extra “screen real estate.”
 This is especially practical if you work with large documents or source code.

 Besides, to make sure that three screens work properly, you will likely need a USB (or Firewire, if it is compatible with your laptop) docking station.
 After buying and testing several docking stations, I eventually decided that USB 3.0 Dell D6000 Universal Dock is the best performing option for me.
 It appears large on the picture but is actually a tiny device, a little larger than a modern smartphone.

 You will also need an external USB speaker that is simply connected to the USB dock.
 You will likely need a USB camera for video meetings, which also can be connected to the dock.